kammitama5/kammitama5.github.io/_posts/2017-8-25-Friday-August-25th.md

  at the favourite British pub of JPL-ers.

 - It was really fun!
-John told us that when he went to UPenn as a student, one of his summer project included disassembling the [ENIAC](https://en.wikipedia.org/wiki/ENIAC).
+John told us that when he went to UPenn as a student, one of his summer projects included disassembling the [ENIAC](https://en.wikipedia.org/wiki/ENIAC).

 - He admitted he hadn't been to the Computer History Museum, so we insisted that he not only visit, but also told him about the Babbage Machine!